OpenMDAO/RevHack2020/problems/oas_stability_derivs/openmdao_with_vsp.md

  In your Python environment, run `pip install 'openmdao[all]'`

 ### Sample Code
-OpenMDAO component wrapper for a VSP model of a modified CRM (eCRM-001) that will be used to demonstrate the computation and use of stability derivatives in a design problem.
+This is an OpenMDAO component wrapper for a VSP model of a modified CRM (eCRM-001) that is used to demonstrate the computation and use of stability derivatives in a design problem.
 This code is based on a sample provided used during [OpenMDAO RevHack 2020](https://github.com/OpenMDAO/RevHack2020).

 Required modules:
 ```